 Foundation / Corporation

-Grants of up to $2,000 and grants ranging from $2,001 to $7,500 to Mississippi nonprofit organizations, groups, IHEs, and government agencies for humanities projects serving public audiences.
+Grants of up to $2,000 and grants up to $7,500 to Mississippi nonprofit organizations, groups, IHEs, and government agencies for humanities projects serving public audiences.
 Applicants must contact program staff at least four weeks prior to the deadline.
-Funding will support a broad range of projects that use humanities disciplines to increase understanding of the human experience.
+Funding is intended to support a broad range of projects that use humanities disciplines to increase understanding of the human experience.

 The humanities enrich our understanding of the human experience in the past, present and future.
 The humanities disciplines, as defined by Congress, include: